Specialties at this Location

-The emergency department (ED) at Penn State Hampden Medical Center is prepared to handle injuries and medical emergencies.
-We specialize in the assessment and treatment of patients with stroke, obstetrical and gynecological, urologic, orthopedic, and general heart and vascular concerns.
-We also have specially trained forensic registered nurses, called Sexual Assault Nurse Examiners who provide victims of sexual assault with compassionate and comprehensive care while providing evidentiary support.
+The emergency department (ED) at Penn State Health Holy Spirit Medical Center serves the community as a Level 2 trauma center.
+We specialize in the assessment and treatment of patients with trauma, stroke, heart and vascular, and neurosurgery issues.
+We also have specially trained forensic registered nurses, called Sexual Assault Nurse Examiners, who provide victims of sexual assault with comprehensive, compassionate care.

-The ED works with a network of physicians and advanced practice providers (physician assistants and advanced practice nurses) to ensure access to high-quality care in our community.
+The ED works with a network of physicians and advanced practice providers (physician assistants and nurse practitioners) to ensure access to high-quality care in your community.

 No matter what time of day or night, our emergency department is here when you need us.

 You will be greeted by our registration staff and asked to provide basic information about your injury or illness.
 A registered nurse will evaluate your symptoms and check your vital signs, medical history and current medications.
 You may be seen by a provider in an area called triage.
 This will aid in beginning your workup as quickly as possible.

 The triage process allows for identification of the more seriously ill or injured patients.
 These patients may be seen first, even if they arrive after other patients.
 We know that waiting can be frustrating, especially when you’re in pain or not feeling well, but we will care for you as soon as we can.
 If you or your loved one gets worse at any time while you are waiting, please immediately notify someone at the front desk.